 Applicants can leverage the 10-percentage Point Credit towards the percentage of beneficiaries residing within the published time and distance standards for new or expanded service area applicants.

 It’s important to note that the Application Credit only applies during the application process.
 Once the contract is live, the credit will no longer apply.
-The MA organization must meet full network adequacy requirements for the entire service area, beginning January 1 of the contract year.
+You must meet full network adequacy requirements for the entire service area, beginning January 1 of the contract year.

 Key Takeaways: Using the Application Credit